Skip to Main Content

 How do I find books at the JBU Library?

 Use the JBU Catalog (the "Books" tab on the Library Search box) to find books in our collection and to find out where they are located in the library.
-If you're looking for a particular title, Discovery can tell you whether we have it.
-If we don't have it, Discovery can give you a link to request it from another library through Interlibrary Loan.

-First, look at the "Shelving Location" in the library catalog to see which library collection the book is in.
+First, look at the Location to see which library collection the book is in.
 The great majority of JBU Library books are in the Main Collection.
 If a different collection is listed (e.g., Reference, Reserve, Oliver Room, etc.), ask someone at the research help or circulation desk for directions on where to look for your book.
+For books in the main collection, call numbers beginning with A-B are on the first floor; call numbers C-Z are upstairs.

 Books in the JBU Library are shelved according to the Library of Congress classification system.
 For an overview of how to find books following their Library of Congress call numbers, see this video (from University of Arkansas).
-For books in the main collection, call numbers beginning with A-B are on the first floor; call numbers C-Z are upstairs.
-Feel free to ask for assistance if you need help locating a particular book in our collection.

 Books in the Romig Juvenile Collection and the Oliver Room for Healthy Relationship Resources follow slightly different classification systems.
 Look for signage in those rooms or ask for assistance if you need help locating a book.